Stories in Michigan

 Historically, women have been under-represented in the sciences—leaving a void in the perspectives and knowledge used to develop critical solutions.
 IISD-ACARE developed this training and mentoring program to ensure that African women scientists have the support and resources they need to continue their work.

-In May 2022, IISD-ACARE sent a delegation from their AWIS program to the North American Great Lakes.
-The cohort, consisting of teachers, fisheries experts, a meteorologist and PhD students, spent two weeks meeting with their North American counterparts.
+Since May 2022, IISD-ACARE has sent a yearly delegation from their AWIS program to the North American Great Lakes.
+The 2024 cohort, consisting of aquatic and fisheries experts, researchers, PhD students and MSc candidates, spent two weeks meeting with their North American counterparts.

 The Importance of Fresh Water